drensove/workshop2017-d3-js/README.md

 FHP/SoSe/2017
 ## Workspace Files

+This repository contains all material for the course "Information Visualization with d3js" at University of Applied Sciences Potsdam.

 * install a webserver
     * on mac os and linux is a [python](https://www.python.org/) server already installed, you just need to start this server in the directory of your project
     * command is ```python -m SimpleHTTPServer <portnumber>```
     * or if you use pyhton 3 ```python -m http.server <portnumber>`` replace  ```<portnumber>``` with a four digit number